Mohamad-Alhamwi/SAST_On_Decompiled_Code_Preliminary_Analysis/Tools/README.md

 ### CodeQL Workflow

 **Step 1: Create the CodeQL Database**

 Before analyzing code with CodeQL, we need to generate a database that contains all necessary information.
 We used the following command:
 ```C
 codeql database create codeqldb --command=make --language=c-cpp
 ```

 **Step 2: Analyze the Code**

-Run the analysis using:
+We run the analysis using:
 ```C
 codeql database analyze codeqldb --verbose --format=csv --output=./codeql_report.csv
 ```